ZachMcLean/omega/src/app/(dashboard)/BRAND_STYLE_GUIDE.md

 ### What We Are

-A **competitive fintech SaaS platform** where traders and investors join workspaces to share portfolios, track collective performance, and compete while making money together.
+A **collaborative fintech SaaS platform** where traders and investors join workspaces to share portfolios, track collective performance, and grow wealth together as a squad.

 ### Positioning Statement

-> "Where Robinhood's legendary simplicity meets gaming dashboard energy - a place for traders who take their gains seriously but celebrate their wins louder."
+> "Where Robinhood's legendary simplicity meets cooperative gaming energy - a place where squads build wealth together, celebrate collective wins, and lift each other up."

 ### Brand Pillars

-1. **Competitive Excellence** - We gamify success without trivializing finance
+1. **Collective Growth** - We succeed together, no one gets left behind
-2. **Transparent Performance** - Every metric matters, nothing is hidden
+2. **Transparent Performance** - Every metric matters, shared openly to help each other improve
-3. **Team Power** - Individual strength, collective glory
+3. **Squad Power** - Individual contributions, collective celebration
-4. **Elevated Simplicity** - Sophisticated data, accessible interface
+4. **Elevated Simplicity** - Sophisticated data, accessible interface, encouraging experience

 ### Target Audience

 **Primary:** 25-40 year old active traders who:
 - Trade daily or weekly
-- Value community and competition
+- Value community and mutual support
 - Appreciate clean, modern interfaces
 - Want serious analytics with gaming-level engagement
-- Celebrate wins and learn from losses
+- Celebrate collective wins and learn from mistakes together
+- Believe in "we're all gonna make it" mentality

 **Secondary:**
 - Investment clubs and trading groups
 - Finance enthusiasts building wealth together
-- Competitive investors tracking leaderboards
+- Collaborative investors supporting each other's growth
+- Friends and family investing as a team

 ---